 Advantages of retail banking

-If you are looking at the retail banking system from the resource and asset perspective, the benefits of retail banking to the bank and the economy are indisputable.
+If you are looking at the personal banking system from the resource and asset perspective, the benefits of retail finance to the bank and the economy are indisputable.
 Let’s look at a few of these advantages.

-- Brand building: The retail banking system serves many people who prefer running transactions with a branch financial house.
+- Brand building: This banking system serves many people who prefer running transactions with a branch financial institutions.
 Of course, bringing in large individual consumers ensures there is enough liquidity to provide loans for other consumer clients.
 But on the flip side, it is building awareness for the bank.
 The more people walk into the bank to transact, the higher the chances of retaining a mental picture of the bank, which is good for brand creation.

 - Constant liquidity with non-negotiable interest: Retail client deposits are stable and create core deposits.
 Such deposits come with non-negotiable interest.
 Hence, there is less room for extra interest negotiating.
 Since they serve many people, they also have access to large funds.

-- Improve client relationship: Retail banking has a better client management score and that in turn helps in building a dedicated and loyal client base
+- Improve client relationship: Consumer banking has a better client management score and that in turn helps in building a dedicated and loyal client base

-- Retail banking provides quick and easy soft loans to consumer clients, thus improving the standard of living of low and average-income earners.
+- Consumer banking provides quick and easy soft loans to consumer clients, thus improving the standard of living of low and average-income earners.